IBM/SalesEnablement-VMware-L3/docs/Dedicated/Provisioning.md

 44. Click anywhere on the screen.

 Notice 11 hours has elapsed and the VCS instance is now ready to use.

-Proceed to the next chapter of this demonstration script to learn how to manage a VCS instance.
+Proceed to the next module of this demonstration script to learn how to manage a VCS instance.